 There is a deficit in the water supply situation and the existing water supply's Transmission and Distribution (T&D) lines are obsolete resulting in significant T&D losses.
-On the sanitation front, Low Cost Sanitation (LCS) and Public Conveniences (PC) is not available to the entire slum population
+On the sanitation front, Low Cost Sanitation (LCS) and Public Conveniences (PC) is not available to the entire slum population.

-3.9.4 Health section
+3.8.4 Health section

 The health section is responsible for maintaining a safe and pollution free environment.
 A health officer heads the department.
-The key functions are:

-- Manage the solid waste disposal - Ensure clean and safe environment - Assess the hazardous/polluting nature of the business and issue licenses, only if satisfied with the nature of the business - Undertake health camps and other government immunization programs to maintain the health of the citizens - Manage and upkeep the municipality owned hospitals, maternity centres and other health centres
+The key functions are manage the solid waste disposal, ensure clean and safe environment and assess the hazardous/polluting nature of the business and issue licenses, only if satisfied with the nature of the business.
+It also includes undertaking health camps and other government immunization programs to maintain the health of the citizens and managing the municipality owned hospitals, maternity centres and other health centres